secretGeek/documentation/en/user-guide/when-any/index.md

 `WhenAnyObservable` acts a lot like the Rx operator `CombineLatest`, in that it watches one or multiple observables and allows you to define a projection based on the latest value from each. `WhenAnyObservable` differs from `CombineLatest` in that its parameters are expressions, rather than direct references to the target observables.
 The impact of this difference is that the watch set up by `WhenAnyObservable` is not tied to the specific observable instances present at the time of subscription.
 That is, the observable pointed to by the expression can be replaced later, and the results of the new observable will still be captured.

 An example of where this can come in handy is when a view wants to observe an observable on a viewmodel, but the viewmodel can be replaced during the view's lifetime.
-Rather than needing to resubscribe to the target observable after every change of viewmodel, you can use `WhenAnyObservable` to specify the 'path' to which watch.
+Rather than needing to resubscribe to the target observable after every change of viewmodel, you can use `WhenAnyObservable` to specify the 'path' to watch.
 This allows you to use a single subscription in the view, regardless of the life of the target viewmodel.

 ##Additional Considerations